Cross-Build Injection in action

 <span class="n">original</span> <span class="o">=</span> <span class="n">FileUtils</span><span class="o">.</span><span class="na">fileRead</span><span class="o">(</span><span class="n">src</span><span class="o">);</span>

-<span class="n">String</span> <span class="n">replaced</span> <span class="o">=</span> <span class="n">original</span><span class="o">.</span><span class="na">replace</span><span class="o">(</span><span class="s">&quot; there&quot;</span><span class="o">,</span> <span class="s">&quot;, you been p0wned!&quot;</span><span class="o">);</span>
+<span class="n">String</span> <span class="n">replaced</span> <span class="o">=</span> <span class="n">original</span><span class="o">.</span><span class="na">replace</span><span class="o">(</span><span class="s">" there"</span><span class="o">,</span> <span class="s">", you been p0wned!"</span><span class="o">);</span>

 <span class="n">FileUtils</span><span class="o">.</span><span class="na">fileWrite</span><span class="o">(</span><span class="n">src</span><span class="o">,</span> <span class="n">replaced</span><span class="o">);</span>